The Tax-Free Savings Account (TFSA) contribution limit for 2021 is $6,000, remaining the same as 2019 and 2020.

 If you have never contributed to a TFSA and have been eligible since its introduction in 2009, your cumulative contribution room will be $75,500 in 2021.

 The annual TFSA contribution limit is indexed to inflation and automatically rounded to the nearest $500.
 According to the Canada Revenue Agency (CRA), the inflation indexation increase for 2021 is 1%.

-Withdrawals are tax-free and can be re-contributed a year later.
+Withdrawals are tax free and can be contributed at any time in the following tax year.
 If you make a withdrawal, your gains and losses will be factored into your contribution room.

 What is a TFSA?

 The TFSA program was introduced in 2009 as a way for individuals, ages 18 and older to save money, tax-free, throughout their lives.
 TFSA contributions are not subject to income tax, and any income generated or earned in the account is normally tax-free, even after it is withdrawn.1